How to migrate an existing website to Webflow without losing its SEO?

 5 min

-You've decided to migrate your existing website to Webflow to improve performance and flexibility, but you're worried about losing your good Google ranking?
+Have you decided to migrate your existing website to Webflow to improve performance and flexibility, but are worried about losing your good Google ranking?
 It is indeed essential to follow a specific methodology to avoid any drop in SERPs (Search Engine Result Pages).

-Before you get started, we invite you to read our main article on choosing a CMS strategy: Should you rebuild your website using Webflow, WordPress, or something else?
+Before you get started, we invite you to read our main article on choosing a CMS strategy: Should you rebuild your website with Webflow, WordPress, or something else?

 Why does migrating to Webflow improve your SEO?